juangamella/ges/README.md

       - `ges.scores.decomposable_score` contains the base class for decomposable score classes (see that module for more details).
       - `ges.scores.gauss_obs_l0_pen` contains an implementation of the cached gaussian BIC score, as used in the original GES paper.
    - `ges.test` contains the modules with the unit tests and tests comparing against the algorithm's implementation in the 'pcalg' package.
+      - `ges.test.test_decomposable_score`: tests for decomposable score base class
+      - `ges.test.test_gauss_bic`: tests for the gaussian bic score
+      - `ges.test.test_operators`: tests for the insert, delete and turn operators
+      - `ges.test.test_pdag_to_cpdag`: tests the conversion from PDAG to CPDAG, which is applied after each application of an operator
+      - `ges.test.test_utils`: tests the other auxiliary functions
+      - `ges.test.test_vs_pcalg`: compares the output of the algorithm vs. that of `pcalg` for randomly generated graphs

 ## Tests